aozaki-kuro/Archiving-Guide/General/Nico.md

 ```powershell
 setx /M PATH "%PATH%;<REPLACE THIS WITH THE PATH TO YOUR DIRECTORY>"
 ```
 The `REPLACE THIS WITH THE PATH TO YOUR DIRECTORY` part should be the folder want to save the tools.
-In [this case](/assets/dir1.PNG) it sould be "J:\Youtube Downloading"
+In [this case](/assets/dir1.PNG) it sould be `J:\Youtube Downloading`.

-nce you are done, put the tools in the folder.
+Once you are done, put the tools in the folder.
 Start cmd (doesn't not have to be as administrator) and run the commands `youtube-dl --help` or `streamlink -h` etc. If you see a giant block of text showing you the arguments, that means it's working.

 Tips: